 What pelvic floor biofeedback muscle retraining is?

 Urge Incontinence (Overactive Bladder): Pelvic floor biofeedback assists in training individuals to recognize the early signs of an impending urge to urinate.
-By monitoring bladder contractions and providing feedback when the bladder muscles start to contract involuntarily, individuals can learn to control these contractions and suppress the urge.
-This technique essentially empowers individuals to retrain their bladder and enhance their ability to delay urination until an appropriate time and place.
+By monitoring bladder contractions and providing feedback when the bladder muscles start to contract involuntarily, individuals can learn to control these and suppress the urge.
+This technique empowers individuals to retrain their bladder and enhance their ability to delay urination until an appropriate time and place.

 Efficacy and Benefits of pelvic floor biofeedback